PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 gate passes with maximum absolute error `0.002297189086675644` and zero process-tree SWAP.

+The factorized rank-four to rank-five detection-head reshape now has a strict indexed Case B owner in `expanddims_reshape_layout.py`.
+The owner dispatches each indexed Transpose candidate once and accepts only `NHWC -> NCHW -> [N,A,B,H,W] -> [N,A,H,W,B]` when `A > 1`, `C=A*B`, both typed permutations, both exclusively owned mutable constants, exact static views and signatures, dtype/quantization, layouts, operator order, and graph boundaries agree.
+The immutable plan is re-resolved before apply; graph edges and removal use differential index updates and Session layout state is reconciled explicitly.
+Singleton Case A and every strict reject remain on the raw fallback.
+The wrapper retains one prune/report boundary and now also rejects shared shape or permutation constants before its legacy in-place mutation.

+`yolov7-tiny.onnx` and `yolo_test.onnx` each record indexed counts 3, 0, 0,
+and 0 at the four production invocations.
+A first focused implementation mistakenly used a rank-four-only typed permutation helper for the rank-five post edge; the problem was recorded before adding the bounded length-aware reader.
+Both models then retained byte-identical float32, float16, and correspondence artifacts.
+The sequential yolo_test accuracy gate passes with maximum absolute error `2.4437904357910156e-06` and zero process-tree SWAP.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter